-Herewith the steps I followed to install Kali Linux on Ubuntu using Virtual Box.
-The process is quite easy, but you must also enable USB devices to allow access to external devices such as the Atheros or Ralink wireless adapters.
+Herewith are the steps I followed to install Kali Linux on Ubuntu using Virtual Box.
+The process is quite easy, but you must also enable USB devices to allow external devices such as the Atheros or Ralink wireless adapters.

 Kali Linux installation steps

 Download and install the latest version of Virtual Box for Ubuntu via the download page.

 Step 2 - Download the Virtual Box extension pack